machao199271/cost_sensitive_deep_forest/README.md

 This is the official clone for the implementation of [Cost-sensitive deep forest for price prediction](https://github.com/machao199271/machao199271.github.io/raw/master/Cost-sensitive%20deep%20forest%20for%20price%20prediction.pdf)[1].
 The implementation is flexible enough for modifying the model or fit your own datasets.

 Reference: [1] Chao Ma, Zhenbing Liu, Zhiguang Cao, Wen Song, Jie Zhang, Weiliang Zeng.
-Cost-sensitive Deep Forest for Price Prediction.[J] .Pattern Recognition.
+Cost-Sensitive Deep Forest for Price Prediction.
+Pattern Recognition, vol. 107, 2020.

 ## Files description